KeasInc/isimud/README.md

 * A test client which mocks most client operations and allows for synchronous delivery and processing of messages for unit tests.
 * A Model Watcher mixin for ActiveRecord that automatically sends messages whenever an ActiveRecord instance is created, modified, or destroyed.
 * An Event Observer mixin for registering ActiveRecord models and instances with the EventListener for receiving messages.
-* An Event Listener daemon process which manages queues for Event Observers.
+* An Event Listener daemon process which manages queues and dispatches messages for Event Observers.

 ## Installation